learn-chef/habitat-building-dependencies/README.md

 "Habitatize Yourself" (tm) in this web application.

 ## Build

+Install Habitat and Docker https://www.habitat.sh/tutorials/download/ for your platform.

     $ Clone / Download this repository
     $ Run `hab studio enter` witin the source directory